Skip to main content

 • Not getting enough iron in the diet: This is common in vegans and vegetarians because the iron in plant-based foods is harder to absorb.

-• Increased use of iron by the body: Young children, pregnant people, and athletes need more iron than other people.
+• Increased use of iron by the body: Young children, pregnant women, and athletes need more iron than other people.
 Since their bodies use it so rapidly, it can be hard to get enough iron through diet alone.

 • Poor absorption of iron: Certain conditions — like inflammatory bowel disease or celiac disease — can make it harder to absorb iron.
-Also, some medications, like proton pump inhibitors or histamine 2 antagonists can interfere with iron absorption.

 • Chronic blood loss: Your blood cells contain a lot of iron.
 So anything that causes blood loss — like heavy periods, stomach ulcers, or colon cancers — can lead to the loss of iron.